EricZimmerman/KapeFiles/README.md

 All other info including requirements, etc. should be documented at the end of the Module in comment blocks.

-## NOTE: BEFORE INITIATING A PR, PLEASE ENSURE YOU HAVE DONE THE FOLLOWING:
+## NOTE: BEFORE INITIATING A PR, PLEASE ENSURE YOU HAVE COMPLETED THE STEPS LISTED WITHIN THE PULL REQUEST TEMPLATE PRIOR TO SUBMISSION!

-1. Generated a unique GUID for the Target or Module
-2. Place the file in the appropriate sub-folder in Targets or Modules.
-Use 'Misc' if a better category does not exist
-3. Verified KAPE parses the Target or Module cleanly via kape.exe --tlist . or kape.exe --mlist .
-(Check for any reported errors and correct as necessary)

-Thanks!!!

 Eric Zimmerman